Dahlem Research School of Molecular Science

-DRS MS is the oldest and one of the largest graduate schools at FU Berlin.
-The scope ranges from theoretical and experimental physics via physical and theoretical to organic and inorganic chemistry and biochemistry.
-Projects related to molecular biology and pharmacy are also welcome.
+DRS MS was the oldest and one of the largest graduate schools at FU Berlin.
+The scope ranged from theoretical and experimental physics via physical and theoretical to organic and inorganic chemistry and biochemistry.
+Projects related to molecular biology and pharmacy were also welcome.

 - Protonation Dynamics in Protein Function

 - Multivalency as an Organizational and Action Principle in Chemistry

 - Fluorine as a Key Element

 Applicants need an MSc degree in physics, chemistry or a related area.
 Financial support is provided by either the individual graduate schools or the project leaders.
 Doctoral candidates are also offered courses on transferable skills – this will all serve to give candidates a competitive edge on the international job market both in academia and industry.

 Doctoral Program Natural Sciences